cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ### `HasPrecommit`

-`HasPrecommit` is an extension interface from `AppModule`.
+`HasPrecommit` is an extension interface from `appmodule.AppModule`.
 All modules that have a `Precommit` method implement this interface.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/core/appmodule/module.go#L49-L52